 The Risk and Audit Committee has at least three members appointed by the Board on an annual basis.
 One member is elected Committee Chairman.
 The Chairman may not be the Board Chairman of Hoist Finance.
 The committee consists of Christopher Rees (chair), Camilla Philipson Watz and Bengt Edholm.

 The Remuneration Committee’s primary task is to prepare the Board to make decisions on remuneration policies, remuneration and other terms of employment for Executive Management Team members and control function employees.
 The Committee is to monitor and evaluate ongoing variable remuneration programmes for the Executive Management Team and those completed during the year, as well as the application of the remuneration guidelines for senior executives resolved on by the AGM and the Group’s remuneration structure and remuneration levels.

 The Remuneration Committee is to have at least two members appointed by the Board on an annual basis.
 The Remuneration Committee meets at least twice per financial year.
-The committee consists of Bengt Edholm (chair), Peter Zonabend and Camilla Philipson Watz.
+The committee consists of Lars Wollung (chair), Bengt Edholm, Camilla Philipson Watz and Peter Zonabend.

 The Investment Committee is a preparatory and decision-making committee.
 Its responsibilities include evaluating and approving standard portfolio acquisitions valued at EUR 75 million or more, portfolio acquisitions not considered to be standard valued at EUR 25 million or more, and investments that require approval of the Swedish Financial Supervisory Authority.

 The Investment Committee is to have at least three members appointed by the Board on an annual basis.
 The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the company’s Investment Policy.
 The committee consists of Christopher Rees (chair), Rickard Westlund and Lars Wollung.